7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 Vangoa VGE-1 Left Handed Acoustic Electric Guitar Package

-The Donner is a great option for sure, but what if you need a cheap left handed acoustic electric guitar package?
+The Donner above is a great option for sure, but what if you need a cheap left handed acoustic electric guitar package?
 Those after the additional versatility offered by electronics should check out the excellent Vangoa VGE-1.

 This full-sized dreadnought is a real eye-catcher thanks to its classy black satin finish, and comes with a 4-band equalizer so that you can plug in to record or play live through an amp or speakers.